 Clearly there are advantages, disadvantages, and tradeoffs associated with both architectures.
 These characteristics will lend themselves to distinct use cases.
 Where one method may excel another may fall short, but one is not necessarily better than the other.

 lssue Advantage: Device-Centric Advantage: Server-Centric Reason Large-scale data breaches ~ A single breach of the central storage location exposes many more.
-Perimeter defense 1 Central storage and processes means that the perimeter is smaller and therefore easier to defend.
-Lost or stolen devices 1 Server-centric architect segregates biometric data from other PII.
+Perimeter defense ~ Central storage and processes means that the perimeter is smaller and therefore easier to defend.
+Lost or stolen devices ~ Server-centric architect segregates biometric data from other PII.
 A lost or stolen device contains the sample but also an individual's identity.
-Device dependencies 1 Reduces mobile app size, easier downloads and takes up less space on the device.
-Man-in-the- middle attacks ~ Biometric templates and other private data are less vulnerable to interception since they never leave the device.
-Use on multiple devices 1 By storing and matching on the server, multiple devices can be used for authentication.
-Cross-jurisdictional mobility ~ No cross-jurisdictional transit of biometric data since the credentials are only ever with the device.
+Device dependencies ~ Reduces mobile app size, easier downloads and takes up less space on the device.
+Man-in-the-middle attacks ~ Biometric templates and other private data are less vulnerable to interception since they never leave the device.
+Use on multiple devic- es ~ By storing and matching on the server, multiple devices can be used for authentication Cross-jurisdictional mobility ~ No cross-jurisdictional transit of biometric data since the credentials are only ever with the device.
 Scalability ~ Processing and storage of biometric data is distributed across devices instead of all being done in a central location.
-Data analysis 1 Observe, analyze, and learn from data to improve biometric matching and liveness detection algorithms.
-Bandwidth and data consumption 1 Less data transmitted between device and server.
+Data analysis ~ Observe, analyze, and learn from data to improve biometric matching and liveness detection algorithms.
+Bandwidth and data consumption ~ Less data transmitted between device and server.
 Faster authentication.
-Device support 1 Works on devices with less processing power sometimes needed for device-side biometrics.
-Biometric data validation 1 Supervise and validate enrolled biometrics (e.g. as part or a more thorough identity proofing process).
-Multi-purpose biometric matching 1 Use biometric data for other matching purposes (e.g. identity proofing, search against other data).
+Device support ~ Works on devices with less processing power sometimes needed for device-side biometrics.
+Biometric data validation ~ Supervise and validate enrolled biometrics (e.g. as part or a more thorough identity proofing process).
+Multi-purpose biometric matching ~ Use biometric data for other matching purposes (e.g. identity proofing, search against other data).

-Priorities

-Device-centric Server-centric

-Prevention of large scale breach.
-High scalability.
-Avoid mobile app complexity and large downloads.
-Enable modern devices.
-Avoidance of cloud resource consumption.
-Control and oversight of authentication process.
-Analysis of data to improve matching and livenes detection performance.
-Support for less powerful devices.
-Support for multiple devices for each user.
+Priorities Device-centric Server-centric Prevention of large scale breach Control and oversight of authentication process High scalability Enabling modern devices Analysis of data to improve matching and liveness detection performance Avoidance of cloud resource consumption Avoid mobile app complexity and large downloads Support for less powerful devices Support for multiple devices for each user

 A FIDO Certified approach allows an organization to enable strong biometric authentication into their mobile app.

-A server-centric approach is likely

-preferred for organizations that desire a high degree of control and oversight over the mobile authentication function, and the capacity to manage and secure the proper storage and use of the biometric data.
+A server-centric approach is likely preferred for organizations that desire a high degree of control and oversight over the mobile authentication function, and the capacity to manage and secure the proper storage and use of the biometric data.
 Organizations can also analyze the biometric data they collect to improve the performance of matching and liveness algorithms.
 By storing more resources and functions in the cloud rather than on the device itself, it reduces app size and complexity, but can be a bigger challenge to scale.
 As a result, server-centric authentication may also function more effectively with devices that have limited memory and processing power.
 However, mobile network bandwidth constraints can slow the authentication process.